 There are five main elements to a successful promotion proposal: Pitch, justification, benefits, timeline and negotiation.
 You are in charge (and in control) of all five.
 But you have to craft these in a way that shows that you are a consummate professional and you are ready to lead your career to new heights.
 I can’t stress this enough, even if you are asking for more work balance your chances of success will increase when you have prepared your plan to include all five elements.

 What do you really want?
 Start with a list of things you need to make your current career more exciting, engaging, and fulfilling.
 If you have a few moments now, start your promotion proposal draft file and make a section for each of the five main elements of a successful promotion proposal.
 Add points to these sections on a routine basis.
 Before you know it you’ll have a strong draft.
-And be sure to work with your coach to flesh out the details and to “role play” the negotiation.
+And be sure to work with your coach to flesh out the details and to “role play” a successful negotiation.
 Remember, you never know when the opportunity will be ripe and you want to be ready to roll with your promotion proposal at any time before the door closes on career happiness.